Breaking in Spring

 Did I mention that it was Kal's birthday?
 Remember our Spring Break last year?

 Kal now thinks that we should go on a vacation on his birthday every year.
+He is already planning for next year.

 We arrived at the Hotel, just in time for a party.